 Here are some of the benefits that make investing in 401(k) planning worth every penny.

-Before you launch your 401(k), you need to understand your options — and which of those options you may want to avoid.
+Before you launch your 401(k), you need to understand your options—and which of those options you may want to avoid.
 You don’t need to be a large business to launch a 401(k) plan, but there are some providers that charge small businesses unreasonable fees just for administering a plan.
 You can choose to set up the plan yourself instead, or search for a trustworthy bank, insurance company, or mutual fund provider that offers reasonable rates and has a proven track record of open and honest communication.
+When evaluating providers, look for partners, like ADP, that offer comprehensive plan options and can handle the compliance complexity for you.

 Also, look into some basic terminology and actions associated with a 401(k).
 Here are two of the biggest concepts you’ll need full grasp of before continuing: